 Originally the library included a bowling alley, gymnasium, art gallery, museum, and meeting space for the Grand Army of the Republic.
 On opening day, August 15, 1894, Westerly Library had a collection of 5,000 volumes, and the building was open 24 hours each week.
 Additions were constructed in 1902, 1928 and 1992.
 The final addition, which won the 1994 Historic Preservation Award from the Rhode Island Preservation Commission, nearly doubled the size of the building.

-Today, the Library is open 60 hours each week, and the collection includes books, magazines, CDs, and DVDs, and more totaling more than 240,000 items.
-There are computers for public use throughout the building including a newly renovated computer lab and Makerspace.
-The Library, a participant in a statewide-automated network, offers its members access to online databases, e-books, and several million items from library collections across the State of Rhode Island.
+Today, the library is open 60 hours each week, and the collection includes books, audiobooks, magazines, CDs, and DVDs, and more totaling over 287,000 items.
+There are computers for public use throughout the building.
+The library, a participant in a statewide-automated network, offers access to online databases, e-books, and over four million items from library collections across the state of Rhode Island.